allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

 and returns some Tensor outputs.
 That's great for computing loss functions and performance metrics, but it's less helpful for making predictions and serving up demos.
-For these purposes we'll want to be able to accept JSON inputs and return JSON results.
+For those purposes we'll want to be able to accept JSON inputs and return JSON results.

 AllenNLP provides a [`Predictor`](https://github.com/allenai/allennlp/blob/master/allennlp/service/predictors/predictor.py)